 As mentioned previously, a key objective of this project was the development and publishing of a lexicon of movements effective in communicating ideas and emotions to humans.
 We hope as this library continues to develop, it will prove an invaluable tool in studying and improving HRI.

 In classifying gestures, we analyzed their kinematic properties and their common intents, categorizing them in any of the four movement types listed previously.
 Following the Task-Space Region template, we also found it useful to track movement of the end-effector exclusively.
-We theorized that this would correlate to interacters' comfort zone and overall confidence in the experiment.
+We theorized that this would correlate to interactors' comfort zone and overall confidence in the experiment.

 TSRs

-In calculating the TSRs using the final rapidcode export data, there were several steps to generating clean and precise data.
+In calculating the TSRs using the final RAPID code export data, there were several steps to generating clean and precise data.
 Our code takes a list of jtags containing angles for each of the six joints on the arm.
 The data is read as [deltaT, angleA, angleB, angleC, angleD, angleE, angleF], with each time-stamped frame separated by commas.
 We wrote a simple python script to read in each .txt file and output the calculated values for a cartesian representation of the end-effector's location in time.

-The python function took angleB and angle C (keeping in mind that the rapid code angles for joint C is dependent on those of joint B, giving them independent reference frames) and output the the j and k components of a cartesian vector.
-This system assumes that the robot zero position, that is, [deltaT, 0, 0, 0, 0, 0, 0], is as shown below.
+The python function took angleB and angle C (keeping in mind that the rapid code angles for joint C is dependent on those of joint B, giving them independent reference frames) and output the j and k components of a cartesian vector.
+This system assumes that the robot zero position, that is, [deltaT, 0, 0, 0, 0, 0, 0], is as shown in figure 15.